2010 Novak Djokovic tennis season: Clay court season

 On 6–8 March 2010, Djokovic then took part in Serbia's Davis Cup tie against the United States on clay in Belgrade, where he played a key role in helping his country reach the quarterfinal in the Davis Cup for the first time in its independent history, winning both singles matches against Sam Querrey and John Isner in a 3–2 victory.

 At the Monte-Carlo Masters, top-seeded Djokovic reached the semifinals with wins over Wawrinka and David Nalbandian before losing to Verdasco.
 Djokovic again lost to Verdasco at the Italian Open in Rome, this time in the quarterfinals.
 As the defending champion at his hometown event, the Serbia Open in Belgrade, he withdrew in the quarterfinals while trailing No. 319 Filip Krajinović, the lowest-ranked player to ever beat Djokovic as well as the only time that Djokovic lost to a player outside the Top 200.

 French Open

 Djokovic entered the French Open seeded third.
-He defeated Evgeny Korolev, Kei Nishikori, Victor Hănescu, and Robby Ginepri en route to the quarter-finals, where he lost to No. 22 Jürgen Melzer in a five-set match that lasted 4 hours and 15 minutes, marking the only time he lost a match at a major after leading two sets to love.
+He defeated Evgeny Korolev, Kei Nishikori, Victor Hănescu, and Robby Ginepri en route to the quarter-finals, where he lost to No. 22 Jürgen Melzer in a five-set match that lasted 4 hours and 15 minutes, marking the first of two instances he lost a match at a major after leading two sets to love.
 Despite suffering from hayfever-like symptoms, Djokovic managed to save two match points before eventually relinquishing the match.
 It was the first time Melzer reached the last four of a Grand Slam event.